CBO report complicates GOP support for health care bill

 Sen. Susan Collins, R-Maine, announced via Twitter that the CBO report reaffirmed her fears about deep cuts to Medicaid in the Better Care Reconciliation Act and said she would vote against the “motion to proceed,” a procedural vote that allows the Senate to bring up a piece of legislation to be debated and eventually voted on.

-Sen. Rand Paul, R-Texas, also said he wouldn’t vote for the motion to proceed, a vote expected to take place either Tuesday or Wednesday of this week.
+Sen. Rand Paul, R-Ky., also said he wouldn’t vote for the motion to proceed, a vote expected to take place either Tuesday or Wednesday of this week.

 “I won't vote to proceed to it unless the bill changes,” Paul told reporters.
 “We have reached out to Senate leadership and said we would negotiate.
 We have had no phone calls from Senate Republican leadership.”

-Note: CORRECTION: (June 26, 2017, 10:34 p.m.): An earlier version of this story misstated Sen. Rand Paul's home state.
-He represents Kentucky, not Texas.